 The role will involve managing and participating in the collection of fisheries data at sea and on shore, the management and analysis of the data collected, and the presentation of results.
 You will also develop the shellfish research programme, including securing external funding for, and managing, new projects.

-You should have a PhD in a relevant subject, experience of fisheries research, and experience of fisheries data collection, management and analysis.
+You should have a degree or Master’s degree in a relevant subject, experience of fisheries research, and experience of fisheries data collection, management and analysis.
 A PhD in a relevant subject is desirable but not essential.